Stay up-to date with TJEE News

 Candidates will have to check all details and edit/correct the application form before the final submission.
-There will be no provision of correction of details after final submission.
+There will be no provision for correction of details after final submission.

 Step 5 - Make Fee Payment:

-Payment of the application fee can only be made online using Credit/Debit Cards, Net banking.
+Payment of the application fee can only be made online using Credit/Debit Cards or net banking.
 This fee will be non-refundable.

 Step 6 - Print Acknowledgement:

-Once payment is successfully updated in the online system, candidates will be able to print the TJEE application acknowledgement for their record and future reference.
-Candidates can also print their payment receipt.
+Once payment is successfully updated in the online system, candidates will be able to print the TJEE application acknowledgement for their records and future reference.
+Candidates can also print their payment receipts.

 |ST, SC||Online||Male||₹ 450|